filterbuy

 To find the right capacity, use a reliable mini split sizing guide.

-BTU Sizing Table
+Mini Split BTU Sizing Guide

-Room Size BTU Tonnage
+Room Size BTU Tonnage Filterbuy SKU

 Square footage gives you a strong baseline, but you must apply adjustment factors based on your specific environment.
 Add 10 to 20 percent capacity if the room has high ceilings, strong sun exposure, poor insulation, or if you live in an exceptionally hot climate.
 Kitchens also require extra cooling power because of the heat generated by cooking appliances.